wesleylcai/public_notebook/statistical_learning.md

 3. Because probability > 0.5, then assign Yes for every row
 4. Calculate pseudo-residuals for each row: `If Yes then (1 - predicted); If no then (predicted - 1)`
     1. <img src="images/statistical_learning/statquest.gradientboost.f3.jpg" width="200">
+5. Again create leaves with the residuals
+6. Transform the leaves with the formula ![f20]

 ## Elements of Statistical Learning